APEX Award Winners

 Lynn, MA

 “Remarkably designed in just 10 days (by Chelsey Farris--who has never played/attended a tennis match), the tennis ball-themed graphics in this program are vignettes that draw attention to 16 integral elements of the US Open and tennis that were used throughout the venue.
 Starting on the cover is a can of four vibrant, stacked tennis balls displayed on the US Open’s brilliant blue court background, representing themes of tradition, diversity/inclusion, New York City, and health & wellness.
-The program then goes on to effectively use a mix of color, boldly designed headline typefaces, still/action shots with player profiles to evoke the dynamic feeling of the US Open and the tennis players.”
+The program then goes on to effectively use a mix of color, boldly designed headline typefaces, and still/action shots with player profiles to evoke the dynamic feeling of the US Open and the tennis players.”

 Genni Burkhart